Calbabreaker/yacpm/README.md

 Now make a `CMakeLists.txt` in the directory.
-The file should be versatile as possible (work on as many versions) meaning add_subdirectory should be used (unless it's simple like in spdlog) whenever possible and all files should be globed.
+The file should be versatile as possible (work on as many versions) meaning add_subdirectory should be used (unless it's simple like glm) whenever possible and all files should be globed.
 The library target name should also be in snake_case.
 Also use system headers for include directories to avoid compiler warnings from the libary header.